45 acres of Native & Exotic Plants in the Cayo District ...

 Modestly speaking we offer you beautiful plants in a beautiful setting, but we're oh! so much more.

 We work at encouraging sustainable agriculture, maintaining conservation collections and engaging in conservation education.
-We aim to inspire our community and visitors (this could be you!) to protect our leafy friends and their habitats by learning more about the wonderful world of plants.
+Our aim is to inspire our community and visitors (this could be you!) to protect our leafy friends and their habitats, by learning more about the world of plants.